 Child Headed and Gogo (Grandmother) Household Units and Support Groups

 The age bracket that AIDS most heavily targets – younger adults – means it is not uncommon for one or more parents to die from AIDS while their children are young.
 This has led to Grandmother (or less often Grandfather) led households as well as child headed households.
-Thankfully now more people are now living with HIV due to the roll out of ARVs but we have still identified a need to give targeted support to Grandmothers who care for orphans and to child headed households as we believe as much as possible children benefit from staying with their families in their communities rather than being brought up in institutions.
+Thankfully more people are now living longer lives with HIV due to the roll-out of ARVs (Antiretrovirals), but we have still identified a need to give targeted support to Grandmothers who care for orphans and to child headed households as we believe as much as possible, children benefit from staying with their families in their communities rather than being brought up in institutions.

-For Grandmothers we run a support group every week with skills training, especially literacy and numeracy as many of them grew up during apartheid without opportunity for even a basic education.
+For Grandmothers, we run a support group every week with skills training, especially literacy and numeracy, as many of them grew up during apartheid without the opportunity for even a basic education.
 We also give them health education and food parcels plus other needs such as blankets and toiletries.